Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Moment asymptotics

 as $t$ goes to infinity.
-Since $r^d$ and the volume of the integration range are both polynomial in $t$, the claim follows. \end{proof} This lemma allows us to consider only $y$'s with large modulus when $t$ is large.
+Since $r^d$ and the volume of the integration range are both polynomial in $t$, the claim follows.

+This lemma allows us to consider only $y$'s with large modulus when $t$ is large.
 In what follows, we shall assume $t$ sufficiently large depending only on $\alpha$, $d$, and $R$, as necessary.
-Then $\hat{v}$ may be replaced by $v$ and we are reduced to proving
+Then $\hat{v}$ may be replaced by $v$ (recall $v(x)=|x|^{-\alpha}$) and we are reduced to proving